Shenhapy/Udacity-Motion-Planning-and-Decision-Making-Project/README.md

 # Udacity-Motion-Planning-and-Decision-Making-Project
-This is my project for Udacity Self Driving Cars Nano Degree Fourth Module Motion Planning and Decision Making Project find video for project running in following link https://youtu.be/-TW3NbvmcvI and those are some Sample Images from the video
+This is my project for Udacity Self Driving Cars Nano Degree Fourth Module Motion Planning and Decision Making Project find video for project running in following link. https://youtu.be/-TW3NbvmcvI and those are some Sample Images from the video
 <img src='Images/1.png'/>